Coronavirus Information

 University of Arizona Distinguished Fellow

-Mahmoud is a Tenure-Track Associate Professor of Arabic Language, Linguistics, and Pedagogy in the School of Middle Eastern and North African Studies.
-Also, he is the University of Arizona Distinguished Fellow (Center for University Education Scholarship) and an affiliate at the Doctorate Interdisciplinary Program in Second Language Acquisition and Teaching and holds a courtesy appointment at the Department of Linguistics.
-Recently, he has been elected as the Arabic Sector Head by the American Association of University Supervisors, Coordinators, and Directors of Language Programs.
+Mahmoud is a tenured Associate Professor of Arabic Language, Linguistics, and Pedagogy in the School of Middle Eastern and North African Studies and a core faculty member at the Doctorate Interdisciplinary Program in Second Language Acquisition and Teaching where he serves as the Chair of the Instructional Dimensions.
+Also, he is the University of Arizona Distinguished Fellow (Center for University Education Scholarship) and holds a courtesy appointment at the Department of Linguistics.
+Additionally, Mahmoud is the Director of the Center for Middle Eastern Studies at the University of Arizona.